jnozzi/cocoadev.com/SiteContent/General/OddViewBehavior.markdown

 ----

-'''And yet another:'''
+**And yet another:**

-I've been having a LOT of problems with [[NSTableView]] lately, and not in a programming sense, just normal display stuff.
+I've been having a LOT of problems with General/NSTableView lately, and not in a programming sense, just normal display stuff.
 For example, when you move a column, the little hand becomes clenched, but does not then become unclenched.
 I occasionally have trouble with little redraws, such as a sliver of dark blue being left by the table when it should be grayed since it is no longer responding.
-Also, after putting a tableview inside of a [[NSSplitView]], the results are horrible with aweful redraw problems.
+Also, after putting a tableview inside of a General/NSSplitView, the results are horrible with aweful redraw problems.
 Now, these things work well in other programs, as well as when I just try running test table views in interface builder, which makes me very confused, because loading the same exact nib in a program will cause errors.
 Is this my fault?
 Is there anything I can do about it?
 ANY help is greatly appreciated.

 Here are some pics of the split view problem (I don't much care about fixing this anymore since I dropped the split view, but just to give you an idea.
 I would much rather have the clenched fists fixed)